kosl/ihipp-examples/docs/week5.md

 ## 5.8 Exer: Hello world extended on GPU

+In this exercise you will extend the Hello world GPU examples to print more information about the executed blocks with threads and work-groups with work-items.

 Modify the Hello world CUDA example from the previous step to complete the following tasks: